komikku-app/komikku-extensions/src/all/batoto/README.md

 ## FAQ

-### Why are there Manga of diffrent languge than the selected one in Personal & Utils lists?
+### Why are there Manga of different language than the selected one in Personal & Utils lists?
-Personol & Utils lists have no way to difritiate between langueges.
+Personal & Utils lists have no way to differentiate between languages.

 ### Bato.to is not loading anything?
-Bato.to get blocked by some ISPs, try using a diffrent mirror of Bato.to from the settings.
+Bato.to get blocked by some ISPs, try using a different mirror of Bato.to from the settings.

 [Uncomment this if needed]: <> (## Guides)